|

 Scotland) of the original stone.

-represents a Pictish chariot, a Roman chariot or the artists perception of a
+on the stone represents a Pictish chariot, a Roman chariot or the

 |